joerong666/myfunc/README.md

 Description
 =======
-an improve version of fedora Func(root only to install and run), easy to install and run for everyone
+an improve version of fedora Func, easy to install and run for everyone(not only root to install and run)

 FUNC安装
 =======